efreethy/technical-docs/payment-subscriptions.md

 Some orders, such as those containing membership plans, can cost thousands or even tens of thousands of dollars.

- In service of both the fan and our org partners, [company] will lessen the financial burden on the purchaser by supporting flexible** installment plans** on orders.
+ In service of both the customer and our org partners, [company] will lessen the financial burden on the purchaser by supporting flexible** installment plans** on orders.

 ## **Important detail about naming**